mark-b-kauffman/LaunchExternalJWKS/README.md

 ## app/lti.json, app/private.key, and app/Config.py

-This [document](https://docs.blackboard.com/standards/PyLTI1p3WithBlackboardLearn.html) shows how to configure the PyLTI1.3 library, which is done through the `configs`directory.
+This [document](https://docs.blackboard.com/standards/lti/tutorials/py-lti-1p3) shows how to configure the PyLTI1.3 library, which is done through the `configs`directory.
+The specifics for this code are given in the lti-template.json/lti.json instructions following.
+(In the tutorial document the file name is game.json.)

 ## ConfigTemplate.py